NivenT/nivent.github.io/about/index.md

   feature:
 ---

+# Last updated: 3/23/2018

-I am a student at Stanford University hoping to become a computer scientist/mathematician.
-This website is a place for me to talk about interesting topics I come across and motivation for me to learn web development.
+I am a student at Stanford University hoping to become a computer scientist or mathematician.
+This website is a place for me to talk about interesting topics I come across and motivation for me to learn some web development.

 Currently, I am developing this site under the assumption that my audience is essentially nonexistent, so the posts are all hurried and likely to contain many errors.
-Unless I start to get the impression that many people actually read this blog, I will not be fixing those mistakes.
+Unless I start to get the impression that many people actually read this thing, I will not be fixing those mistakes.

-If someone does stumble upon this blog, and decides it is something worth coming back to, I'd love to hear some [feedback](mailto:nachenjang@gmail.com).
-Specifically, I am not sure how much mathematical background to assume readers have when writing posts, and so I feel like I jump back and forth between what kind of audience I am writing for.
+If someone does stumble upon this blog, I'd love to hear some [feedback](mailto:nachenjang@gmail.com).
+In particular, I am not sure how much mathematical background to assume readers have when writing posts, and so I feel like I jump back and forth between what kind of audience I am writing for.
 Because of this, I am not sure if my posts are actually even followable by anyone who might read them.